Entryway paint ideas are all too easy to forget; after all, it’s not as if we spend much time in this particular room.

 Entryway paint ideas

-As well as looking inviting in its own right, a entryway color scheme should set the tone for the rest of your home.
+As well as looking inviting in its own right, a entryway color scheme should set the tone for the rest of your home and enhance the space to elevate what looks good in an entryway.
 Move it up on your decorating agenda: it’s a place to be bold and show your personality.
 The best entryway ideas pay attention to the mood, size and natural light, so whether you go for something playful or serene, here are some entryway paint ideas to get you started.

 1. Lighten and brighten with white